 All Your Questions On Being A Freelance Hairdresser Answered by Freelance Hairdressers

 Taking any leap is scary, but leaping from the security of full-time or part-time employment to becoming a fully freelance hairdresser might seem like the scariest of them all.
-Throw in economic instability and a global pandemic and it’s enough for you to dive head first back into your regular column.
+Throw in economic instability and it’s enough for you to dive head first back into your regular column.

 But if working for yourself is something you have always dreamed of then there’s no reason you should have to push that aside for an unknown amount of time.
 As long as you have prepared well and are under no illusion of the hard work and dedication it requires, it could be your best move yet.